General Concepts

 | | |- DISABLED

-To update an installed extension to a newer version, you disable the running extension, make the necessary changes, and then enable the extension again.
+To update an installed extension to a newer version, disable the running extension with a DISABLED marker, make the necessary changes, and then remove the DISABLED marker to re-enable the extension

-If an extension is started, whether at HiveMQ start up or during runtime, HiveMQ calls the extensionStart
+When an extension starts at HiveMQ startup or during runtime, HiveMQ calls the extensionStart method that the ExtensionMain method of the extension implements.

-ClientInitializer, Authenticators, Authorizers, and LifecycleCallbacks need to be registered in this method.
+ClientInitializer, Authenticators, Authorizers, and LifecycleCallbacks need to be registered in extensionStart method.

 public class HelloWorldMain implements ExtensionMain {